2400/git-lab-2/README.md

 3. Add your name and date at the top of the program.
 4. Test your program by running the `make` command and running `./a.out`.
 5. Add and commit your changes.
 You should have a new branch with the new file added.
-6. Push your branch to GitHub. `git push -u origin makef`
+6. Push your branch to GitHub.
+Try the command `git push` first.
+You should see a corrected command in the error message.
+This recommended command is required the first time you push a new branch.

 7. Go to GitHub and create a pull request for your branch.
 Leave a comment to your partner to review it, comment on it, and merge it to the `master` branch.
 8. Do not delete the branch when you're done.